 - Avoid those foods that are more likely to trigger migraines such as cheese, processed meats, chocolate, caffeine, artificial preservatives and colorings and anything else that you might have identified as a trigger.
 Keep sugar to a minimum.

 - Encourage the drinking of good plain water with absolutely no sodas and only occasional fresh fruit juices.

 - Keep them on a regular sleep schedule.

 - Encourage and join them in regular and as often as possible outdoors exercise.
 Just keep an eye on over exertion as this can be a trigger too.

 Triggers that bring on migraines in some children

-If migraines become a major problem with your child, it is best to seek medical advice from your doctor who will ensure that no life-threatening underlying condition is responsible and then provide a diagnosis and a plan for effective pain treatment.
+If concerned, it is wise to seek medical advice from your doctor who will ensure that no life-threatening underlying condition is responsible and then provide a diagnosis and a plan for for effective pain treatment.

 Headache: Hope through research.
 National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Hope-Through-Research/Headache-Hope-Through-Research.
 (Accessed, September 13, 2021).